-Protect wooden floors or hide ugly vinyl, tiling or carpet with beautiful woven rugs.
+Protect wooden floors or hide ugly vinyl, tiling or carpet with beautifully woven rugs.
 Go big!
-A smaller room doesn’t necessarily need a small rug.
-Laying a larger rug in a confined space adds a real sense of drama.
-This can also be an investment piece as you can take the rug when you leave.
+A smaller room doesn’t necessarily need a little rug.
+Laying a larger one in a confined space adds a sense of drama.
+It can also be an investment piece as you can take the rug when you leave.

 Create bench space

-A kitchen island is always highly sought after, but if your kitchen is small, a butcher’s block on legs is ideal and an investment item you can take with you.
+A kitchen island is always highly sought after, but if your kitchen is small, a butcher’s block on legs is ideal and an investment item you can keep.
 The countertop provides extra surface space while the shelves below add much-needed storage.
 And if you don't have space to float one island-style, place it against the wall or tuck in a corner.